aldebaran/libqi/doc/source/api/python/bind.rst

 :py:class:`qi.bind` allow specifying types for bound methods.
 By default methods parameters are of type `AnyValue` and always return an AnyValue.

-With qi.bind you can specify which types the function really accept and return.
+With :py:class:`qi.bind` you can specify which types the function really accept and return.
+With :py:class:`qi.nobind` you can hide methods.

 Reference
 =========

-.. autoclass:: qi.bind
+.. autofunction:: qi.bind

-  :members:
+.. autofunction:: qi.nobind

+.. autofunction:: qi.singleThreaded

+.. autofunction:: qi.multiThreaded

 Examples
 ========